The TOEFL® exam

 - paper-based test (PBT)

-The iBT is not yet available at every test center.
+The iBT is available in most countries.
 If it is available at your local center then you will have to do it.
 If not you will do the PBT.

 Click here to see a comparison of TOEFL scores with other exams.